-Often pre-PAs get so overwhelmed by what they need to do to get into PA school that they lose sight of what they can be doing to prepare in advance for the rigors of being a physician assistant student.
+It's easy to become so overwhelmed by what you need to do to get into PA school that you lose sight of what you can be doing right now to prepare in advance for the rigors of being a physician assistant student.

 While pre-PA prerequisite courses, hands-on healthcare experience, and GRE preparation can help you develop valuable skills for PA school, actively considering what characteristics make for a good PA student in advance and seeking to acquire those characteristics can increase your chances of success once accepted.